evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 3. Install [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
 4. Install the MicroRTPS Agent to connect to topics from Pixhawk Board
 5. Set up wiring cables using these [instructions](https://docs.px4.io/v1.14/en/companion_computer/pixhawk_rpi.html#wiring)
-6. Follow these [instructions](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#build-ros-2-workspace) to set up a ROS2 workspace that contains PX4 message definitions as well as some example code for working with PX4 stack and run the [example](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#running-the-example) to make sure it all works
+6. Follow these [instructions](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#build-ros-2-workspace) to set up a ROS2 workspace that contains PX4 message definitions as well as some example code for working with PX4 stack and run the [example](https://docs.px4.io/v1.14/en/ros/ros2_comm.html#running-the-example) to make sure it all works.
+7. _Warning: _Compiling px4_msgs take **FOREVERRRRR**

 ## Troubleshooting for Running Everything Smoothly with ROS and PX4